 Over near the Red Hat Amphitheatre sat a decadent teal RV in the far corner of the venue.
 This RV is not your ordinary Meals on Wheels; inside was a carefully curated set-up that oozed tiny home central and screamed rock n’ roll.
 Beautiful guitars lined the walls, with seats and a cozy couch fitting near the back.
 On that couch sat Colin Thurmond rocking a T-shirt and jeans, the man known as the Product Marketing Manager for iZotope.

 We sat and talked about music.
 “I’m a writer for Antihero Magazine and I work for a product design firm in Raleigh,” I said.
 Colin smiled, handing me a pair of headphones.
-I put them on, not quite knowing to expect.
+I put them on, not quite knowing what to expect.
 Being in the design industry, I am a little overly critical of what people describe as “great products”.
 With iZotope’s hardware piece, I was pleasantly surprised.
 I was able to experience music made easy.

 What went into my ears was a bit indescribable.
 I was greeted by clarity, the clearest audio I have heard in a long time.
 I listen to music all day, between Soundcloud, Spotify, live music, and random samples void of essential mixing and mastering despite my protest.
 I know what sound quality sounds like.
 Here I give you Spire Studio, the new innovative audio-recording device that is already making news among sound experts.